RTKConsortium/RTK/applications/rtkfourdconjugategradient/README.md

 ## Respiratory signal

-The 4D conjugate gradient algorithm requires that we associate each projection image with the instant of the respiratory cycle at which it has been acquired.
+The 4D conjugate gradient algorithm requires that we associate each projection image with its position in the respiratory cycle when it has been acquired.
 See [this page](../rtkamsterdamshroud/README.md) to learn how to generate it from the projections using the Amsterdam Shroud.

 ## 4D conjugate gradient for cone-beam CT reconstruction